bjrooney/k8s-resource-analyzer/README.md

 2. **Critical Issues**: Top 3-5 most critical problems with actionable recommendations
 3. **Resource Management**: Analysis of missing requests/limits and their impact
 4. **Node Analysis**: Node utilization, OOM events, and autoscaling recommendations
+5. **Pod Restart Analysis**: Pods with restarts in last 24 hours and 7 days
-5. **RabbitMQ Stability**: Specific recommendations for RabbitMQ workload protection
+6. **RabbitMQ Stability**: Specific recommendations for RabbitMQ workload protection
-6. **Namespace Analysis**: Detailed per-namespace breakdown with risk levels
+7. **Namespace Analysis**: Detailed per-namespace breakdown with risk levels
-7. **AI Insights** (if enabled): AI-generated recommendations and strategic insights
+8. **AI Insights** (if enabled): AI-generated recommendations and strategic insights

 ## What the Tool Analyzes